Cage (rapper): 2002–2009: Eastern Conference and Definitive Jux era

 Because Palko felt that he should no longer play a character, he began to take on a more open writing style, and signed with Definitive Jux, where he released his second studio album Hell's Winter, on September 20, 2005.
-Palko is quoted as saying "I make progressive rap, it's as simple as that. [...]
-I don't live for drugs anymore, I don't support them, and I'm not about to make a million songs about them anymore."
-He also said that he would no longer make battle rap or music that offends women.
 Hell's Winter peaked at #26 on the Top Heatseekers chart and at #36 on the Top Independent Albums chart.

 In a 2007 interview with American actor Shia LaBeouf, for Vanity Fair, LaBeouf expressed interest in starring as Palko in a possible film biography.
 On November 30, 2007, Spin reported that the film would go into production.

 In July 2009, Palko released his third studio album Depart from Me, which he characterized as having a rap rock sound.
 LaBeouf directed the music video for the song "I Never Knew You".
 Cage's mental health was affected by the suffering and death of best friend and collaborator Camu Tao during the recording process.

-2010–2014: Kill the Architect
+2010–present: Kill the Architect and later work

 In late 2010, Palko appeared on American recording artist Kid Cudi's second album Man On The Moon II: The Legend of Mr. Rager, making a guest appearance on a track titled "Maniac".
 The two performed "Maniac", alongside indie rock musician St. Vincent, on Late Night with Jimmy Fallon in November of that year.
 In March 2011, Cudi announced he would be releasing a short film inspired by the song "Maniac", co-starring Palko and directed by Shia LaBeouf, in October 2011.
 On October 30, 2011, as promised Cudi released Maniac, a short horror film, premiered via his blog.

 Despite previously having a falling out with The High & Mighty, Palko announced in 2012, he would reunite with producer DJ Mighty Mi, to release a single titled "The Void", which was released on April 3, 2012, on Tribute Records.
 Palko also started a new project with Sean Martin, called We Sold Our Souls, who released their first song "Super Baked" in March 2012.
 Cage also announced he would release material under an alter ego, Sam Hill, with lyrics on topics similar to his early efforts on Movies For the Blind.
 On August 23, 2013, it was announced that the album Kill the Architect would be released on October 22, 2013, with Eastern Conference.
 A song from the album, "The Hunt", was released on the same day.

 Palko had two further supporting roles in independent films: Justin Benson and Aaron Moorhead's critically acclaimed romantic horror Spring and Amber Tamblyn's drama Paint It Black.

+In 2015, Palko suffered a brain injury in a road accident and was affected by amnesia for two years.
+He returned to music by touring with the Insane Clown Posse, and released a 2018 album under the Sam Hill alias.